linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/06 Commodity Forwards and Futures.md

 $$ where  $S_{T}$  is the time  $T$  price of the commodity.
 This investment strategy creates a synthetic commodity, which has the same value as a unit of the commodity at time  $T$ .

 During the early 2000s, indexed commodity investing became popular.
 Commodity funds use futures contracts and Treasury bills or other bonds to create synthetic commodities and replicate published commodity indexes.
 Two important indexes are the S&P GSCI index (originally created by Goldman Sachs) and the Dow Jones UBS index (originally created by AIG).
-Masters (2008) estimates that money invested in commodity funds grew 20-fold between 2003 and 2008, from  $13 billion to$ 260 billion.[12]
+Masters (2008) estimates that money invested in commodity funds grew 20-fold between 2003 and 2008, from  \$13 billion to\$ 260 billion.[12]
 During this same period, commodity prices rose significantly.
 Figure 11 shows the performance of two commodity indexes plotted with the S&P 500.
 The two indexes diverge sharply in 2009 because they weight commodities differently.
 The S&P GSCI index, for example, is world-production

 # FIGURE 11